allyyblack/startup/README.md

 - Database data: This will be the ranking of each user after they have recieved 5 ratings from other users, stores users and ranks.
 - WebSocket data: This will be used with the chat function of the application between users.
 - React:  Application ported to use the React web framework.

+## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.

+- HTML pages: Four HTML page that represent the ability to login, connect to other users, chat with other users, and an about page
+-Links: All of the pages link to the other pages.
+-Text: The image on the about page has a textual description.
+-Images: I have images on the connect page that will be collected from the users.
+I also have an image on the about page.
+-DB/Login: Input box and submit button for login.
+The connect page has a list of users that have already submitted their information.
+-WebSocket: The reply button on the chat page will link with a chat service.